Blog

 Read our essential guide to SIL registration.

 The NDIS Practice Standards set out the quality and safety requirements that registered providers must meet.
-SIL providers must comply with the Core Module (applicable to all registered providers) plus any other supplementary module where supports are provided to participants: usually the High Intensity Daily Personal Activities Module and Implementing Behaviour Support Plans Module.
+SIL providers must comply with the Core Module (applicable to all registered providers), the SIL Practice Standards, plus any other supplementary module where supports are provided to participants: usually the High Intensity Daily Personal Activities Module and Implementing Behaviour Support Plans Module.

 Core Module Requirements